 - Take Advantage of Promotions: Banks might offer annual fee waivers as part of promotional campaigns.

-- Explore Alternatives: While not stopping the fees, but, using other payment methods such as UPI (Unified Payments Interface) or digital wallets can reduce your dependence on debit cards and potential charges.
+- Explore Alternatives: While not stopping the fees, using other payment methods such as UPI (Unified Payments Interface) or digital wallets can reduce your dependence on debit cards and potential charges.

-After the fee hike notification on August 1, 2023, many users like Sneha faced unexpected charges.
+After the fee hike notification on August 1, 2023, many users like Sneha, faced unexpected charges.
 A survey of easy money users showed that 67% of respondents are quite unaware of the new fee structure.

 If the bank had told everyone clearly, no one would have been surprised.
 It’s really important to find out about changes from the official bank, not just from what you hear from other people.